 The family dinner isn’t important just because of the food that’s served, it’s also an important part of reconnecting with those you love, and cooperating through the preparation and cleanup process.

-Yes, the family dinner table is a wonderful place.
+In any case, the family table is a wonderful place.

-- Starting before dinner, limit snacking to vegetables only or none at all.
-This ensures that everyone is hungry for the meal to be served.
+Starting before the meal, limit snacking to vegetables only or none at all.
+This ensures that everyone is hungry for the meal that is being served.
 Hunger is the best seasoning!